AdnanChowdhury7249/Machine-Learning-Model/README.md

 This repository contains Python code for predicting house prices using a machine learning model.
 The model is trained on the King County House Sales dataset, and the prediction is based on various features such as the number of bedrooms, bathrooms, square footage, and more.

 ## Features
-- **GUI Interface:** Utilizes Tkinter for a graphical user interface to input house details and get price predictions.
+- **GUI Interface:** utilises Tkinter for a graphical user interface to input house details and get price predictions.
 - **Linear Regression Model:** The machine learning model is built using scikit-learn's linear regression algorithm.
 - **Data Preprocessing:** The dataset undergoes preprocessing, including feature engineering and binning of certain variables.
 - **Dependencies:** Requires pandas, scikit-learn, and Tkinter.